melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

   - Application migration service
   - Database migration service

-### Identity and Access Management (IAM)

-There are 4 IAM types: root, users, groups and roles.
-A username and password used to create an account of the root user.
-It has "super user" like powers and can access billing information.
-It should never be used for day-to-day activities and should not be shared.
-Instead, create users instead, and enable MFA for each of them.
+### Configuring services

+AWS services can be access and configured from

+- Management console
+- CLI
+- CloudShell (CLI is preinstalled)
+- SDK
+- API

+### Authentication, authorization, security

+#### Security model

+AWS is responsible for what it can control: physical machines, infrastructure, managed services.
+You are responsible for what you can control: account and access, applications.
+Use secure credentials, and multi-factor authentication (MFA).

-Multi-factor authentication (MFA) can consist of two or more of
+MFA can consist of two or more of

 1. something I know, e.g. password
 2. something I have, e.g. mobile device with Google Authenticator (virtual MFA), or USB (physical MFA)
-3. something I am, e.g. fingerprint or other biometric data It's a best practise know for all privileged accounts to have MFA set up.
+3. something I am, e.g. fingerprint or other biometric data

+It's a best practise know for all privileged accounts to have MFA set up.

+#### Identity and access management

+Identities are the entities that are allowed or not allowed to so something (the "who").
+Access management refers to the permissions that are granted or not granted (the "what"), which is managed with policies.

+IAM users are seperate users created with generally more limited permissions.
+There are 4 IAM types: root, users, users groups and roles.
+A root user has "super user" powers and should never be shared or used for day-to-day activities.
+Instead, create users and enable MFA for them, for example an admin account for billing.
+A user entity is typically created and assigned to everyone who accesses the AWS account.
+Users can be assigned to groups to share permissions.
+Roles are typically assigned to services so that they can perform tasks.

+To set permissions for a user you can add them to an existing group, copy over permissions from an existing user, or attach built-in or custom policies.
+Policies group permissions together.
+By default, no permissions are granted to a user.
+Note that in case of clash of policy permissions, e.g. Policy A "allows EC3 read" and Policy B "Denies all EC2 access" the least permissive option wins, that is that user with both policies attached will not have EC2 access.

-**Amazon Security Token Service (STS)** is a global amazon service for requesting temporary, limited-privilege credentials for IAM or federated users.
+#### Amazon Security Token Service (STS)

+STS is a global amazon service for requesting temporary, limited-privilege credentials for IAM or federated users.
 Federated users (external identities) are users you manage outside of AWS in your corporate directory, but to whom you grant access to your AWS account using temporary security credentials.

 A user represents a single person or a service a.k.a "service accounts".
 Each user has an Amazon Resource Name (ARN).
 Users can be assigned a key ID and a secret access key so that they can log in programmatically in addition to logging in through a software interface with the standard username and password.
 A best practise is to create an individual account per user, i.e. do not reuse credentials between individuals.
 By default users have no permissions and must be given some to do anything.
 Use the principle of least privilege when assigning permissions.